Cahmoraes/utils/readme.md

 ## pipe(...fns)(value)

-Used to apply pipeline in a value.
+Used to implement pipeline in a value
-Pipe implements the composition principle of mathematical, where you can compose functions to create a new function, like this example:
+Pipe implements the composition principle of mathematics, where you can compose functions to create a new function, like in this example:

 <pre>h = f . g = f(g(x)).</pre>

-Each function in pipeline should receive the value passed from previous function, that is mapped by the others functions in pipeline.
+Each function in the pipeline should receive the value passed from the previous function, which is mapped by the other functions in the pipeline.

-<b>This pipe function not working with Promises.
-To this, use asyncPipe function.</b>
+<b>This pipe function is not working with promises.
+For this, use the asyncPipe function.</b>

-This transformation occurs from the left to right.
+This transformation occurs from left to right.

 <ul>
   <li>
     <b>fns</b>:
-    One or more callback function to transform the value in pipeline.
+    One or more callback functions to transform the value in the pipeline.
   </li>
   <li>
     <b>value</b>:
-    Value to will be transform at the pipeline.
+    Value that will be transform at the pipeline.
   </li>
 </ul>